vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 and its energy costs work out to an energy intensity of 30 MJ/$,2 what percentage of the economy do we infer constitutes the energy sector?

-Retention of Chapter 1 material is as- sumed.
+Retention of Chapter 1 material is assumed.
 The real world is not partitioned into chapters, and neither should your brain be.

-Look at the column for total energy con- sumption in units of quadrillion Btu.
+Look at the column for total energy consumption in units of quadrillion Btu.